 Applying for Jobs

-When you apply for jobs, you will be communicating solely in English and if the employer is not able to communicate well, then it is a good sign that you should be looking somewhere else.
+When you apply for jobs, you will be communicating solely in English.
+If the employer does not communicate well, look elsewhere!
 Many shady people open cram schools to make a quick buck and close within a year.
 These companies lack resources, an effective management structure, and do not require their teachers to go through a TESOL certification course.

 In the Classroom